submariner-io/submariner/README.md

 Note that Submariner is in the **pre-alpha** stage, and should not be used for production purposes.
 While we welcome usage and experimentation, it is quite possible that you could run into bugs.

+Submariner is a Cloud Native Computing Foundation sandbox project.

 ## Architecture

 See the [Architecture section on Submariner's website](https://submariner.io/getting-started/architecture/).